A Tennessee native, Catey formed an early connection to the outdoors and first attended Tremont Institute in the sixth grade with her school.

 Tonya CampbellDirector of Finance and Administration

-Erin CanterManager of Science Literacy
+Erin CanterManager of Science Literacy and Research

 Erin grew up in the swamps, springs, and coastal plains of Florida’s panhandle.
 She first found joy in discovery by feeding antlions in the sandy soils behind her house, and comparing hawk and owl feathers under a microscope.
 Erin received her B.S. in Environmental Science from the University of Florida while assisting in research on aquatic invasive plants.
 After serving as an Environmental Education volunteer for the U.S. Peace Corps in Cameroon, West Africa, she returned to Florida and completed an M.S. in Biological Oceanography, with a research focus on microbial ecology.
 Erin has also been a youth crew leader for the Montana Conservation Corps in the Northern Rockies, and a young adult conservation crew leader based out of Tucson, Arizona.
-Erin enjoys kayaking, learning languages, swimming, campfires, her cat, and getting really excited about plants.
+Erin enjoys kayaking, learning languages, swimming, campfires, her pup, and getting really excited about plants.

 Elizabeth DavisField Programs Specialist